pabloripoll/docker-prestashop-8.1-php-8.3/README.md

 # Prestashop 8.1 with PHP FPM 8+

-Docker container image for Wordpress development

-The objective of this repository is having a CaaS [Containers as a Service](https://www.ibm.com/topics/containers-as-a-service) to provide a start up application with the basic enviroment features to deploy a php service running with Nginx and PHP-FPM in a container for [WordPress](https://wordpress.org) and another container with a MySQL database to follow the best practices on an easy scenario to understand and modify on development requirements.
+The objective of this repository is having a CaaS [Containers as a Service](https://www.ibm.com/topics/containers-as-a-service) to provide a start up application with the basic enviroment features to deploy a php service running with Nginx and PHP-FPM in a container for [Prestashop](https://prestashop.com) and another container with a MySQL database to follow the best practices on an easy scenario to understand and modify on development requirements.

 The connection between container is as [Host Network](https://docs.docker.com/network/drivers/host/) on `eth0`, thus both containers do not share networking or bridge configuration.